top of page

 Fixed-fee mortgage brokers give you clear pricing from the start, ensuring transparency.
 While you can, if you look hard enough, find fee details on many websites, they can be confusing.
 That's why it's important to communicate openly with your broker about fees.

 Remember, fixed fees can differ from one broker to another, and a higher fee doesn't always guarantee a better mortgage deal or service.
-The fee might be a flat rate or a percentage of your mortgage, which can add up quickly based on the mortgage size.
+The fee might be a flat rate or a percentage of your mortgage, which can quickly add up if you are borrowing a large sum of money.

 What's Included in a Fixed Fee?